openspending/community.openspending.org/resources/osi/bosnia.md

 ## Comprehensibility of Budget Data

 The training in Bosnia was a trigger to build on the material in the handbook by developing some guidelines on how to make data published by governments more accessible for citizens.
-One of the key methodologies which was used to produce [Where Does My Money Go?](http://wheredoesmymoneygo.org), was to think carefullly about how we aggregated the data and opting for a functional classification.
-Producing just enough categories to be useful, and not to many to overwhelm.
+In practice, often this is a process of simplification and aggregating large datasets so as not to overwhelm the viewer.
+One of the key methodologies which was used to produce [Where Does My Money Go?](http://wheredoesmymoneygo.org), was to think carefully about how we aggregated the data and opting for functional classifications.

 ### Demanding data in functional classifications: why and what's difficult?